rwth-pads/ocpn-visualizer/README.md

 - **properties**: Additional properties of the arc.

 By following this format, you can create a JSON file that represents an Object-Centric Petri Net and is used as the input for the **OCPN Visualizer**.

+### Example
+An exemplary OCPN input file is provided in the `public/sample_ocpns/json` directory of this project.
+You can use this file as a template to create your own OCPN input files.